LUC-Intro-to-Database-Systems/assignment-2-database-design-process-using-mysql-workbench-cjcoles70/Assignment2 CColes.md

 ORDER_ITEM have one or more DECORATIONS: DECORATIONS have one or more ORDER_ITEM.
 There is a Many-to-Many relationship between ORDER_ITEM and DECORATIONS

 CUSTOMER have one CUSTOMER_ADDRESS: CUSTOMER_ADDRESS may have one or more CUSTOMER.
 There is One-to-Many relationship between CUSTOMER and CUSTOMER_ADDRESS

+Customer can have one or many ORDER : ORDER has one CUSTOMER.
+There is One-to-Many relationship between CUSTOMER and ORDER